MartinKulev/Bank-Project/README.md

 Upon choosing this option you will be shown a view, in which you can see if you have an existing credit and if you have one - you can see the information about the credit.

 # Take Credit
-Upon choosing this option you will be shown a view with 3 options for a credit if you don't have an existing credit.
-You can only take 1 credit at a time.
-If you have an existing credit, you will not be able to take another credit until you pay your current one and an error message will be displayed.
+Upon choosing this option and if you don't have an existing credit you will be shown a view with 3 options for a credit.
+There you can take take a credit by choosing 1 of the 3 options for a credit.
+If you have an existing credit, you will not be able to take another credit until you pay your current one and an error message will be displayed instead.
-If you don't have an existing credit you can choose an option for a credit.
 You can choose "Go Back" at any time to return to the Bank Menu page.

 # Pay Credit
 Upon choosing this option you will be shown a view with a message, according to your credit paying status.